Trello reached 50 million users last year. That’s more than the population of Tokyo, the most populous city in the world.

 While fairly feature-rich, Proofhub could stand to add a few more features.
 Most CRM and project management tools include some sort of budgeting tool.
 Proofhub does not.

-There is a Kaban-like system called Board View, but if this feature is something you will use frequently, we recommend you use something like Bitrix24 instead.
-The Board View interface is clunky and slow.
+There is a Kanban-like system called Board View, but if this feature is something you will use frequently, we recommend you use something like Bitrix24 instead.
+The Board View interface is clunky and slow but other than that it’s still a decent Trello alternative.

 Jira is one of the oldest project management software suites on the market.
-Teams have historically used it to build products and ship them or for app development projects.
-The Jira team has kept their software up to date for fifteen years.
+Teams have historically used it to build and ship products or for app development projects.
+The Jira team has kept their software up to date for fifteen years making it possibly the oldest Trello alternative.

 Jira now offers a free option.
 This tier used to be $10.
 It allows up to ten users and includes most features.
 You can store up to 2GB in their cloud storage.